-BEFORE THE TENNESSEE REGULATORY AUTHORITY
+BEFORE THE TENNESSEE REGULATORY AUTHORITY NASHVILLE, TENNESSEE

-NASHVILLE, TENNESSEE

-In Re: ) ) Petition for Approval of a ICC Bill and Keep ) Amendment to the Commercial Mobile Radio ) Docket No. Services Interconnection and Reciprocal ) Compensation Agreement between CenturyTel of ) Claiborne, Inc. d/b/a CenturyLink and Tennessee RSA ) No. 3, L.P. )
+In Re:) ) Petition for Approval of a ICC Bill and Keep Amendment) Docket No. to the CMRS Interconnection Agreement between United) Telephone Southeast LLC d/b/a CenturyLink and Sprint) Spectrum L.P.)

-PETITION FOR APPROVAL OF A ICC BILL AND KEEP AMENDMENT TO THE COMMERCIAL SERVICES INTERCONNECTION AND RECIPROCAL COMPENSATION AGREEMENT TO THE INTERCONNECTION, COLLOCATION AND RESALE AGREMEENT BY CENTURYTEL OF CLAIBORNE, INC. D/B/A CENTURYLINK
+PETITION FOR APPROVAL OF AN ICC BILL AND KEEP AMENDMENT TO THE CMRS INTERCONNECTION AGREEMENT BETWEEN UNITED TELEPHONE SOUTHEAST LLC D/B/A CENTURYLINK AND SPRINT SPECTRUM L.P.

-CenturyTel of Claiborne, Inc. d/b/a CenturyLink ("CenturyLink") respectfully petitions the Tennessee Regulatory Authority ("Authority") for approval of a ICC Bill and Keep Amendment to the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement ("Amendment") negotiated between CenturyLink and Tennessee RSA No. 3, L.P. ("RSA") of under Sections 251 and 252 of the Telecommunications Act of 1996 (the "Act").
-In support of its petition, CenturyLink states the following:
+United Telephone Southeast LLC d/b/a CenturyLink (f/k/a United Telephone Southeast, Inc.) ("CenturyLink") respectfully petitions the Tennessee Regulatory Authority ("Authority") for approval of a ICC Bill and Keep Amendment ("Amendment") to the Commercial Mobile Radio Services ("CMRS") Interconnection Agreement between CenturyLink and Sprint Spectrum L.P. (as defined in the attached Amendment) ("Sprint"), under Sections 251 and 252 of the Telecommunications Act of 1996 (the "Act").
+In support of this petition, CenturyLink states the following:

-1. CenturyLink and RSA have successfully negotiated the Amendment which provides an amendment to the March 28, 2002 Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement in light of the FCC's ICC/USF Order.
-A copy of the Amendment is attached to this petition and incorporated in this document and attached as Attachment A. A copy of the Disaster Recovery Plan applicable to this
+- 1. CenturyLink and Sprint have successfully negotiated the attached Amendment to the parties' July 1, 2002 CMRS Interconnection Agreement.
+The Amendment arises from the FCC's ICC/USF Order.
+A copy of the Amendment is appended to this petition at Attachment A. A copy of the Disaster Recovery Plan applicable to this Amendment is also appended hereto at Attachment B. Both Attachment A and Attachment B are incorporated herein by reference. - 2.
+Under 47 U.S.C. § 252(e) CenturyLink submits the Amendment to the Authority for its review and approval.

-&lt;sup>1 See, Original agreement at Docket No. 02-00328, approved by TRA Order dated May 30, 2002.
+1 See, Original agreement at Docket No. 02-01338, approved by TRA Order dated February 20, 2003.

-&lt;sup>2 See, In re Connect America Fund, et al., WC Docket No. 10-90 et.al (FCC, Rel.
+2 See, In re Connect America Fund, et al., WC Docket No. 10-90 et.al (FCC, Rel.
 November 18, 2011), Report and Order and Further Notice of Proposed Rulemaking, slip op., FCC 11-61, 26 FCC Rcd 17663 (2011), and subsequent Reconsideration and Clarification Rulings.